adibarra/HCR-CNN/README.md

 ### Model 3: EMNIST Digits and Letters

 Below are the results for the 3 best performing models trained on the EMNIST balanced dataset.
-Each of these models was trained with a different batch size.
 All models were trained for 30 epochs.

 Total trained models: ~ 3200
 Total training time: ~ 50 hours